awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 ### Amazon Linux AMI<a name="image-id-amazon-linux-ami"></a>

-The following is an example of `/etc/image-id` for the current Amazon Linux AMI:
+The following is an example of `/etc/image-id` for the current Amazon Linux AMI\.

 ```
 [ec2-user ~]$ cat /etc/image-id